-The National or Executive Agency may publish on their internet site the following information related to the exclusion and, where applicable, the financial penalty in the cases referred to in points (c) to (h) above:
+The National or Executive Agency may publish on their website the following information related to the exclusion and, where applicable, the financial penalty in the cases referred to in points (c) to (h) above:

-- (a) the name of the applicant concerned;
+(a) the name of the applicant concerned;

-- (b) the exclusion situation;
+(b) the exclusion situation;

-- (c) the duration of the exclusion and/or the amount of the financial penalty.
+(c) the duration of the exclusion and/or the amount of the financial penalty.

 These exclusion criteria apply to applicants under all Actions of the Erasmus+ Programme.
-To certify that they are not in one of the situations mentioned above, applicants for an EU grant must provide a declaration on their honour.
+To certify that they are not in one of the situations mentioned above, applicants for an EU grant must provide a Declaration on Honour.
 This declaration of honour constitutes a specific section or an annex of the application form.